A court ruled embryos are children. These Christian couples agree yet wrestle with IVF choices

 “We didn’t want to destroy them,” said Walker, 42.
 “We believe that they are children.”

-Couples tell him, “’We got way into the process, and we had these frozen embryos, and we just never realized that we were going to have to make decisions about this,’” said Eppinette, executive director of the Center for Bioethics and Human Dignity at Trinity International University, an evangelical school based in Illinois.
-He said the church and the medical community should do more to educate people about IVF.
+Couples tell him, “’Well, we got way into the process, and we had these frozen embryos, and we just never realized that we were going to have to make decisions about this,’” said Eppinette, executive director of the Center for Bioethics and Human Dignity at Trinity International University, an evangelical school based in Illinois.

+“There’s a large educational component to this, both I think within the church, and maybe even within the medical community, to make sure that people are aware of what all is encompassed in IVF.”

-Dr. John Storment, a reproductive endocrinologist in Lafayette, Louisiana, said there are ways to minimize the risk of extra embryos.
-For example, doctors can give less ovary-stimulating medication, or they can fertilize only two or three eggs.
-These adjustments can add about $5,000 on top of the usual $15,000 to $25,000 for a round of IVF.
+Dr. John Storment, a reproductive endocrinologist in Lafayette, Louisiana, said he talks with patients about such issues, and some with similar beliefs about when life begins take steps to minimize or eliminate the risk of extra embryos.
+For example, doctors can limit the number of eggs they’re likely to get by giving less ovary-stimulating medication.
+Or they can fertilize two or three eggs — hoping that one embryo grows — and freeze any other eggs.
+If a few eggs need to be thawed and fertilized later, he estimated that would cost around $5,000 on top of the usual $15,000 to $25,000 for a round of IVF.

+Another option is to transfer one or two embryos to the womb immediately without freezing any embryos or eggs.
+But if that doesn’t work, a patient could face another costly egg retrieval.

+Thacker said that sort of “fresh” transfer is more ethically permissible than freezing embryos for an uncertain fate, “but I still don’t think it’s advisable.”

-Religious scholars say the IVF issue is largely under-explored among evangelical Protestants, who lack the clear position against the procedure taken by the Catholic Church.
+Religious scholars say the IVF issue is largely under-explored among evangelical Protestants, who lack the clear position against the procedure taken by the Catholic Church (even if individual Catholics vary in whether they adhere to the church’s teachings on reproductive ethics).

-Still, Eppinette said most evangelical leaders would advise couples to create only as many embryos as they’re going to use.
+Still, Eppinette said most evangelical leaders would advise couples to create only as many embryos as they’re going to use and not leave any cryogenically frozen indefinitely.
+In his own life, Eppinette goes further, saying “my personal conviction is against IVF.”

-Some couples find an answer in embryo adoption.
-Snowflakes, a division of Nightlight Christian Adoptions, has offered this service to more than 9,000 families since 1997, with more than 1,170 births.
+Some couples and religious leaders find an answer in embryo adoption, a process that treats embryos like children in need of a home.
+Snowflakes, a division of Nightlight Christian Adoptions, has offered this service to more than 9,000 families since its inception in 1997, with more than 1,170 babies born.
 Executive Director Elizabeth Button said they got an influx of inquiries after the Alabama ruling.

+“We were established for the sole purpose of providing a way for people who have remaining embryos after doing IVF to then be able to gift those to an adoptive family,” she said.
+“Embryos are children waiting to be born.”

-For the Walkers, Snowflakes offered a perfect solution.
-They chose an open adoption that allowed them to get to know the family adopting their embryos.
+For the Walkers, Snowflakes offered a perfect chance to support life and help others.
+They chose an open adoption that allowed them to pick and get to know the family that would be adopting their embryos.

-The adoptive mom miscarried one but gave birth to a daughter with the other.
-The two families touch base weekly and plan to vacation together.
+The adopting mom miscarried one embryo but gave birth to a daughter with the other.
+The two families now touch base weekly.
+They even plan to vacation together.

 Couples on the other side of the adoption arrangement say it’s been a good solution for them, too.

-Before finding Snowflakes, the Earles of Lakeland, Florida, had struggled with infertility for years and were considering traditional adoption.
-IVF wasn’t an option because of leftover embryo concerns.
+The Earles of Lakeland, Florida, learned about Snowflakes through an adoption agent they were referred to by a fellow church member.
+They had struggled with infertility for years and were considering traditional adoption.
+IVF wasn’t an option because of concerns about leftover embryos.

-“We asked the Lord to just kind of guide us,” said Tori, 30, who belongs to a Baptist church.
+“We’re believers,” said Tori, 30, who belongs to a Baptist church where her dad once was pastor.
+“So we just prayed about it, and we asked the Lord to just kind of guide us.”

-They adopted 13 embryos that had been frozen for 20 years.
+The idea of embryo adoption resonated.
+They see embryos as lives in need of a place to grow, and Tori wanted to be pregnant.
+They adopted 13 that had been frozen for 20 years by another couple.
 One became their daughter Novalie, born last April.
-They hope to have another three or four children with the remaining embryos, knowing that not all will grow into a baby.
+They have 11 more embryos — one didn’t survive — and hope to have another three or four children, knowing that not every embryo grows into a baby.

+Tori views pregnancy with a donated embryo as nurturing “what was already established,” she said.

-Amanda and Ryan Visser of Sterling, Colorado, feel the same.
+Amanda and Ryan Visser of Sterling, Colorado, feel the same way.
 When they faced infertility after having a child naturally 14 years ago, they were uncomfortable about IVF.
 “At some point,” Ryan said, “you feel like you’re playing God too much.”

-They fostered and adopted two children, and later heard about Snowflakes.
-They adopted three embryos.
-Two became their twin boys, born in October.
-They plan to use or donate the one they have left.
+They fostered and adopted two children, and later heard about Snowflakes on the evangelical podcast “Ask Pastor John.”
+They adopted three embryos, and two became their twin boys, born in October.
+They plan to use the one they have left or donate it to someone else.

 “God creates families in so many ways,” said Amanda, 42.

+Harries frequently talks with other couples facing infertility as the founder of Moms in the Making, which has 90 groups worldwide.
+She said she’d never personally tell members pursuing IVF what to do with extra embryos, but “as an organization, we would recommend, hands down, not to discard them or to donate them to science.”

+She said the recent IVF controversy in Alabama raised important issues.
+“It adds this level of responsibility for both the clinicians and the patients to think through: OK, what are we going to do with these embryos?” she said.
+“It maybe even adds this level of awareness to the gravity of the situation that these couples find themselves in.”

-Several Christians who faced infertility said they support the Alabama court ruling.
+Other Christians who faced infertility agreed, and several said they support the Alabama court deeming embryos “extrauterine children.”
+When Amanda Walker heard about it, she said, “my heart was jumping because that’s my belief.”
 Amanda Visser said she hopes it “paves the way for more states to consider the dignity of human embryos.”

 Still, no couples said IVF should be stopped, although some wondered whether more regulation or education is needed.

+He said the anti-abortion movement hasn’t done enough to deal with the political implications of the idea that human rights are conferred at conception.

+Zoloth, the Chicago scholar, said the loss of IVF would be huge and “really unfair” if it “was only because of a religious argument held only by one section of the population.”

-Even among Christians who see embryos as treasured lives, there’s a spectrum of complicated views.
-Kelly Pelsor, for one, doesn’t want to see IVF threatened anywhere.
+Even among Christians who see embryos as treasured lives, religious experts say there’s a wide spectrum of complicated views on IVF.
+Kelly Pelsor, for one, doesn’t want to see it threatened anywhere.

-“When clinics started pausing their services and it looked uncertain for a moment, it broke my heart, because for a lot of people, this is a chance to have a child,” Pelsor said.
+“When clinics started pausing their services and it looked uncertain for a moment, it broke my heart,” Pelsor said.
+“I am continuing to pray for a way forward that IVF access would remain open to families — and anything is possible.”

 Ungar reported from Louisville, Kentucky; Stanley from Washington, DC.
 Religion writer Peter Smith contributed from Pittsburgh.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group.
-Associated Press religion coverage receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.
+AP religion coverage receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.